-- 1. Understand the meaning of social inclusion from the perspectives of disabled children and young people, particularly those with complex support needs who live in Northern Ireland, and their parents. - 2.
-Understand how social inclusion is understood by other stakeholders including the siblings and wider family circle of children and young people with complex support needs, non-disabled children and young people, and agencies that provide community-based services (such as sport, recreation and leisure activities). - 3.
-Conduct an evidence synthesis and economic evaluation of shared social care for young people with complex support needs.
+- 1. Understand the meaning of social inclusion from the perspectives of children and young people with complex disabilities who live in Northern Ireland. - 2.
+Understand how social inclusion is understood by other stakeholders including parents/carers of children and young people with complex disabilities, their siblings and wider family circle, able-bodied children and young people, and agencies that provide community-based services (such as sport, recreation and leisure activities). - 3.
+Conduct an evidence synthesis and economic evaluation of shared social care for young people with complex disability.